Do not worry. GreatEbike team is in full operations even during the Corona Virus crisis in EU.

 + Optimum balance and weight distribution

-+ By choosing the right gear, you can control both the speed of the bike and the engine, so you can achieve the optimum speed at a lower consumption of e-bike.
++ By choosing the right gear, you can control both the speed of the bike and the motor, so you can achieve the optimum speed at a lower power consumption

 - Can cause more wear on the chain and cogs because this is where the power is transferred

-- When driving without assists possible the resistance of the gear motor (according to type)
+- When riding without battery assist, gear motor resistance is possible (according to type)